CICD-Cloud-Bachelor/Vuln_CICD/README.md

 **Error Message**
 ```
-Error 401 Account not authorized to view this page
+Error 401 - Uh-oh, you do not have access.
 ```

 **Solution** Log out and in again and it should be fixed.